Construction vs Bikes – A Cyclist’s Guide to Navigating Dangerous Road Work

 Many of these lawsuits are as a result of poor maintenance as opposed to negligent construction.

-We could go on, but for now, ride safe, report often and check out these favourite #NotSafe4BikesTO tweets of ours:
+We could go on, but for now, ride safe, and report often.

 Thanks to the many cycling advocates who continually inspire our work and keep us all safe.
 You're too many to mention, but we adore you.